The advantages and possible security risks.

 Technology is constantly making our lives easier, like the way keyless car entry allows you to open your car's door even when your arms are full of groceries.
 However, the more pampered we are, the more we let our guard down.
 Sadly, there are far too many people just waiting to take advantage of this and crime has evolved alongside security measures.
 Stolen car keys are no longer the only way for thieves to get into your car.
 They take advantage of technology in much the same way we do, only they pervert its purpose to harm rather than do good.
 So, if you are wondering if remotely accessing your vehicle makes you vulnerable, read on to see what you can do to minimize the risk.

 Nowadays, there are multiple forms of keyless car entry.
 Remote controls have been around for some time now, allowing you to unlock your vehicle from some distance away at the press of a button.
 This is one of the more common technologies, but it isn't truly hands-free.
-Recent advances have seen this updated to be more convenient.
+Recent advances have seen this updated to be more convenient, and is one of the best options to add to your vehicle when you buy.

 Many automakers have now developed special apps for their cars.
 These can be downloaded onto your mobile device and used to perform a number of functions.
 This means you can monitor the position and health of your vehicle, as well as unlock your car with your phone or sometimes even start it.